Pinterest is not what most people think it is.

 Most people classify Pinterest to be a social media platform, but unlike social media platforms where user behaviour leans towards sharing personal updates and learning about the personal updates of friends and family, Pinterest is a visual discovery platform where people go to discover new ideas and seek inspiration.

-In its S1 document, Pinterest describes how visual search differs from traditional text-based search,
+In its S1 document, Pinterest described how visual search differs from traditional text-based search,

 “Search helps people find a discrete piece of information quickly, but it isn’t an adequate tool if you don’t know exactly what you’re looking for, you can’t describe it in words or you’re seeking something that is tailored to your taste.